-- Clinical approach: it is aimed at collecting clinical and outcome information in hospitalized patients admitted for acute decompensated HF.
-This will be obtained through the development of registries that will provide for the first time significant clinical information on selected patient sub-populations not adequately represented in traditional clinical trials and will allow the creation of a unique tool for health management strategies
+- Clinical approach: aims to collect clinical information and outcomes in hospitalized patients hospitalized for acute decompensated heart failure.
+This data will provide for the first time significant clinical information on selected sub-populations of patients not adequately represented in traditional clinical trials and will allow the creation of a single tool for health management strategies

-- Translational approach: it is aimed at validating diagnostic and prognostic markers in the progression of HF to be used in clinical practice.
-At present the potential role of SPB (Surfactant Protein B) as a both diagnostic and prognostic marker Is under evaluation (SPB study).
+- Translational approach: aims at the validation of which diagnostic and prognostic marker of the progression of heart failure, usable in clinical practice.
+Studies are currently underway to define the role of SPB (Surfactant Protein B) both as a diagnostic marker and as a marker for disease progression.

-The Working Group is also interested in the following topics:
+The Working Group (WG) is also interested in the following topics:

 - Kinetics of biomarkers of pulmonary edema;

 - Sleep disorders and chronic heart failure;